cortoproject/corto/README.md

 DarthVader: May the force be with me
 Luke: I have defeated DarthVader!
 ```
-You can also run the above script in `cxsh`, our interactive interpreter.
+You can also run the above script in our interactive interpreter.
 Just run `cxsh` and start entering code!